 - An optimized technical support system that offers multi-channel technical support on Alibaba Cloud.

-- Fixes vulnerabilities at the earliest opportunity based on Common Vulnerabilities and Exposures (CVE).
+- Provides fixes for vulnerabilities at the earliest opportunity based on Common Vulnerabilities and Exposures (CVE).

 - Supports live patching of the kernel.
 This ensures service continuity when vulnerabilities are being fixed.

-- Significantly reduces the system boot time of ECS instances.
-Scales out computing resources when system overloading is detected.
-Reduces the system boot time by 29% compared with CentOS 7.
+- Significantly reduces the system boot time of ECS instances, scales out computing resources when system overloading is detected, and reduces the system boot time by 29% compared with CentOS 7.

-- Provides optimizations for ECS instances in multi-task scenarios and improves the performance of large-sized instances by 16%.
+- Provides multitasking optimizations for ECS instances and improves the performance of large-sized instances by 16%.